 In the few days leading up to eclipses I always see a bunch of Facebook posts from well-meaning coaches and astrologers instructing us all to “plant new seeds” and “start new projects.”

 However, eclipses have been considered inauspicious events for thousands of years.
-They have been viewed as very negative omens.
+They have been viewed as very negative omens for material things.

 How then, could they be a good time to start something new?
 Is it just a superstition?
 And what is the best thing to do during an eclipse?